hackware1993/MagicIndicator/README.md

 # Usage
 Simple steps, you can integrate **MagicIndicator**:

-1. checkout out **MagicIndicator**, which contains source code and demo.
+1. checkout out **MagicIndicator**, which contains source code and demo
 2. import module **magicindicator** and add dependency:

   ```